mlflow/mlflow/examples/evaluation/README.md

 ### MLflow evaluation Examples

-The three simple examples illustrates how you can use the `mlflow.evaluate` API to evaluate a PyFunc model on the specified dataset using builtin default evaluator, and log resulting metrics & artifacts to MLflow Tracking.
+The examples in this directory illustrate how you can use the `mlflow.evaluate` API to evaluate a PyFunc model on the specified dataset using builtin default evaluator, and log resulting metrics & artifacts to MLflow Tracking.

 - Example `evaluate_on_binary_classifier.py` evaluates an xgboost `XGBClassifier` model on dataset loaded by